luau-lang/rfcs/docs/support-for-generic-function-types-in-user-defined-type-functions.md

 We can assign a different `tag` to a generic pack instead of the `ispack` property.

-It is also possible to split generic type and packs list into two.
+It is also possible to split a single list containing both generic types and packs into two.
 This was done in an initial prototype implementation as was inconvenient to specify.
 One benefit was that you didn't have to split them manually when reading them.